-The earliest state on the territory of present Tatarstan Republic of Russia was Volga Bulgaria state (700-1238).
+The earliest state on the territory of present Tatarstan Republic was Volga Bulgaria state (700-1238).
 It was an advanced state trading with Inner Eurasia, Middle East and Baltic regions.
 Volga Bulgaria state was fighting for its independence with Khazars, Kievan Rus and Kipchaks states.
-In 922 Islam religion appeared in Volga Bulgaria state with the help of Baghdad missionaries.
+In 922, Islam religion appeared in Volga Bulgaria with the help of Baghdad missionaries.

-At the end of 1230s Volga Bulgaria state was conquered by Mongol prince Batu Khanarmies.
+At the end of 1230s, Volga Bulgaria was conquered by Mongol prince Batu Khanarmies.
 The region received independence again in 1430s with the forming of Kazan Khanate state with capital in Kazan city.
-Kazan Khanate was conquered by Russian Tsar Ivan IV the Terrible army in 1550s.
+Kazan Khanate was conquered by the army of the Russian Tsar Ivan IV the Terrible in 1550s.
 Kazan city was taken in 1552.

 A lot of people were converted to Christianity.
-Orthodox churches and cathedrals were built in Kazan city.
+Orthodox churches and cathedrals were built in Kazan.
 Almost all mosques of the city and the whole region were destroyed.
-The prohibition to build mosques was only lifted in 18th century by Catherine II and first mosque was built in 1766-1770.
+The prohibition to build mosques was lifted only in the 18th century by Catherine II and first mosque was built in 1766-1770.

-In 1918-1920 during Russian Civil War there was an attempt to establish an independent Tatar republic but Bolsheviks could take the republic under control.
-In 1920 Tatar Autonomous Soviet Socialist Republic was established.
+In 1918-1920, during the Russian Civil War there was an attempt to establish an independent Tatar republic but Bolsheviks could take the republic under control.
+In 1920, Tatar Autonomous Soviet Socialist Republic was established.

-In 1992 on a referendum the majority of Tatarstan population voted for independence from Russia.
-In 1994 the mutual Treaty between Russian Federation and Republic of Tatarstan was signed.
+In 1992, on a referendum, the majority of Tatarstan population voted for independence from Russia.
+In 1994, the mutual Treaty between the Russian Federation and Republic of Tatarstan was signed.

 Tatarstan republic scenery